 Sometimes the hardest part about using a Vitamix blender is finding and trying new recipes.
 If you need a new recipe, here are a few of my favorite green smoothie recipes:

 This cucumber pineapple smoothie is one of my favorite green smoothie combinations – not too sweet, not too thick and super hydrating.
 The flavor is tart-sweet and the consistency is creamy yet refreshing.
+This is one of the green smoothies you’ll want to make again and again.

 Another smoothie that is one of my go-to green smoothie recipes.
 It’s smooth but not overly creamy, slightly sweet, slightly tart, and vibrantly green.
 This smoothie is perfectly balanced and great for any time and season.